allnulled/tree-modifier/README.md

 It is very simple.

-We define some rules to `match` (switchers) and to `replace` (modifiers).

-Then, we pass any type of data.

-And we obtain the data, but modified as we wanted.
+First we define some rules to `match` (switchers) and to `replace` (modifiers).
+Then we pass any type of data.
+Finally, we obtain the data, but modified as we wanted.

 There are 3 initial rules applied, and everything that we write, will have priority over them.
 By default, the 3 rules are, in this order:

 - `ARRAY`: takes any `instance of Array`, iterates through its items, and modifies them one by one (despite we do not know the other rules being applied).